- 1 Things to do in Mystic, Connecticut

 The Nature Center has two sections.
 At the location on Pequotsepos Road, you’ll find animals, trails, and the Visitor’s Center.
 It also maintains stewardship over the Peace Sanctuary, where the Peace Union once met to advocate for women’s suffrage and non-resistance.
 The grounds later became a girls’ sleepaway camp before becoming the public nature reserve it is today.

 The Coogan Farm area was added to the Center in 2013 and offers ecology, history, and the newest Meditation Walking Path.
 The Center also offers different nature camps throughout the summers for the youngsters.
-Set aside some time to truly appreciate this lovely wildlife sanctuary!
+If you only have one day in Mystic, set aside some time to truly appreciate this lovely wildlife sanctuary!

 Go for a hike at Bluff Point State Park